You should, just hear me out.

 When I started meditating 3 years ago, I thought I was going to look like this:

 I initially thought of meditation as a means to an end, as in I could get something out of it.
-I would be more productive, I’d be happy, a better person, more energetic and enlightened.
+I wanted to be more productive, happier, more energetic and enlightened.
 All though all these things can happen subsequently to meditation, it’s not from meditation on its own.

 I was actually really embarrassed to start meditating, though I was curious for years.
 I felt silly at the idea of sitting cross-legged in a room by myself.
 I thought, “who am I?”
 I’m not a zen master, I’m not the kind of person that meditates, I like to play basketball and Super Smash Bros.
 I was embarrassed to even tell people I was meditating, I didn’t want people to think of me as a pretentious, hippie-dippie.